 To quote Dr. Mary Enig: “The research over four decades concerning coconut oil in the diet and heart disease is quite clear: coconut oil has been shown to be beneficial.”

-Research shows that coconut oil contains a medium-chain fatty acids accelerate that stimulates metabolism, gives you more energy.
+Research shows that it contains medium-chain fatty acids that accelerate and stimulate metabolism, giving you more energy.

 2. Get candida in check: